Sign in

 Storage of the oil

 • Choose the right type of tank.
-There are two main types of oil tanks for oil boilers: aboveground tanks and underground tanks.
-Aboveground tanks are less expensive, but they are more visible and can be a fire hazard if not properly maintained.
-Underground tanks are more expensive, but they are safer and more secure.
+There are two main types of oil tanks: aboveground and underground.
+Aboveground tanks are less expensive but more visible and can be a fire hazard if not properly maintained.
+Underground tanks are more expensive but safer and more secure.

 • Inspect the tank regularly.
 The tank should be inspected regularly for leaks and corrosion.
 If you notice any problems, have the tank repaired or replaced immediately.

 • Keep the tank full.
 An empty tank is more likely to develop leaks.
-If you know you will be away from home for an extended period of time, have the tank filled before you leave.
+If you know you will be away from home for an extended period, fill the tank before you leave.

 • Label the tank.
 The tank must be clearly labeled with the type of oil it contains and the date it was last filled.